fe9lix/AccessRank/README.md

 #### Configuration

 The only feature you can currently configure is turning *time weighting* on and off.
 The *time weighting* component of *AccessRank* takes the time of day and weekday into account.
 Put simply, items are given more weight when they are revisited in roughly the same time slot as previously.
-Since the calculation might currently be somewhat inefficient in its current form, you can turn this feature off.
-You should turn it off if you need to work with large lists *and* experience some performance problems, or if you don't need time weighting in your application domain.
+Since the calculation might currently be somewhat inefficient in its current form (although I haven't measured it), you can turn this feature off.
+You should turn it off if you need to work with large lists *and* if you are experiencing performance problems, or if you don't need time weighting in your application domain.

 ```swift
 accessRank.useTimeWeighting = false